Elevate Your Perspective with Satellite Data

 Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared (which vegetation strongly reflects) and red light (which vegetation absorbs).
 It is used to measure the healthiness of vegetation.
 The data is available at 10 metre resolution.

-Normalized Difference Water Index (NDWI) detects moisture levels in vegetation using a combination of near-infrared (NIR) and short-wave infrared (SWIR) spectral bands.
+Normalized Difference Moisture Index (NDMI) detects moisture levels in vegetation using a combination of near-infrared (NIR) and short-wave infrared (SWIR) spectral bands.
 It is a reliable indicator of water stress in crops.

 The data is available at 20 metre resolution.

-The so-called green chlorophyll index’s (CIgreen Or GCI) main strength is that it can be successfully used for a wide range of plant species.
-GCI index is calculated as a ratio of the chlorophyll’s reflectance in the NIR band over the reflectance in the green band.
+GCI's main strength is that it can be used for a wide range of plant species.
+The GCI is calculated as a ratio of the chlorophyll’s reflectance in the NIR band over the reflectance in the green band.

-CIred-edge takes advantage of a narrow spectral band between the red and the near-infrared (NIR) bands of the plant reflectance range.
-The red-edge chlorophyll index is calculated using this band.
+Red edge chlorophyll index (RECI) takes advantage of a narrow spectral band between the red and the near-infrared (NIR) bands of the plant reflectance range.
+RECI is calculated using the ratio of reflectivity in the near-infrared (NIR) and red-edge bands.